UPACM/algolympics-site/src/2026/data/mechanics.md

 - Ubuntu 18.10
 - 2 vCPUs
 - 4 GB Memory
 - Custom 2nd generation Intel Xeon Scalable Processors (Cascade Lake) with a sustained all core Turbo frequency of 3.6GHz and single core turbo frequency of up to 3.9GHz or 1st generation Intel Xeon Platinum 8000 series (Skylake-SP) processor with a sustained all core Turbo frequency of up to 3.4GHz, and single core turbo frequency of up to 3.5 GHz.

 Note that these machine specifications may be subject to change.

+# Setup

+Each computer in the contest environment is outfitted with a Linux operating system with the Ubuntu 22.04 distribution.
+Each team shall be assigned to a Computer Laboratory within the contest grounds, which will be prepared by the organizing committee.
+The room assignments for each team shall be announced on the day of the Finals event. **There will be different seat assignments for the Practice Round and the Finals Round**.

+For each team, there will be **ONE** dedicated computer where contestants may use for coding.
+Each team will be provided a soft and hard copy of the problem set, as well as a hard copy of their approved reference material.

 # Scoring